stolostron/multicluster-global-hub/doc/hypershift/hypershift-regionalhub-import-cluster.md

-## Import Managed Cluster to the Hypershift Hosted Leaf Hub
+## Import Managed Cluster to the Hypershift Hosted Regional Hub

 1. Set the following environment variables to access Hypershift hosted cluster and managed cluster: